jowr/librefprop.so/readme.md

 Please note that there is a much more mature Python interface available at https://github.com/BenThelen/python-refprop.
 Thank you Ben for sharing it!

+## Matlab Integration
+There is a Matlab prototype file available from [NIST](http://www.boulder.nist.gov/div838/theory/refprop/Frequently_asked_questions.htm#MatLabApplications "NIST homepage").
+Unfortunately, you have to change a few things in order to use the library on MacOS and Linux.
+There is a shell script in the `matlab` folder that can do all the foot work for you.
+You only have to put the files `refpropm.m`, `rp_proto64.m` and `rp_proto.m` into the `matlab` folder and run `fixfiles.sh`.
+Enjoy your new library.

 ## General Remarks
 Please note that you need a working and licensed copy of Refprop in order to use the software provided here.
 This is not a replacement for Refprop.
 You can purchase Refprop at http://www.nist.gov/srd/nist23.cfm